ellakoa/postcard-poem/content/posts/watch-the-dog.md

 ---
 title: Watch The Dog
 description: |-
-  Travel through the seasons with a faithful friend Starting with the summer garden
+  Travel through the seasons with a faithful friend.
+  Starting with the garden in summer
 aspect: portrait
 image: /img/picture.jpg
 width: "400"
 height: "600"
-alt: Sunflowers, bees, gatekeeper butterflies, on a very sunny sunny day.
+alt: Sunflowers, bees, gatekeeper butterflies, on a very sunny day.
 poem: |+